 Waiting periods aside, there are other issues to take into consideration.
 Think tons of restrictions, limits, caps, and long waiting periods—like 12 months for cruciate ligament and meniscus (knee) injuries.
 Cruciate ligament injuries happen to be one of the top conditions we’ve helped cover for our members, many within their first year with Trupanion.
 With the majority of VPI/Nationwide plans, if your pet has a cruciate issue within the first year of enrollment, it wouldn’t be covered.

 VPI/Nationwide offers wellness plans -which is not what we think insurance is for

-VPI/Nationwide offers wellness coverage in the form of a few plans that pay specific limits on a select list of routine care treatments, such as vaccinations and flea and tick medications.
+VPI/Nationwide offers wellness coverage in a few plans that pay specific limits on a select list of routine care treatments, such as vaccinations and flea and tick medications.
 Trupanion does not offer any wellness coverage of any kind.
 Why?
-Because we believe that we should focus on providing the coverage that gives you, the pet owner, the most value—and that lies in covering those conditions that are often the most costly to treat, and that often take you by surprise, such as unexpected injuries and illnesses.
-That’s what insurance is for.
+Because we believe that we should focus on providing the coverage that gives you, the pet owner, the most value—and that lies in covering things you're not expecting.
+Those conditions are often the most costly to treat, and that's what we believe insurance is for.

 We also believe that insurance companies should never manage or dictate the pet owner’s relationship with their veterinarian.
 Your veterinarian is the expert on your pet’s health, and they can and should choose which preventive care programs or what treatments are best for your pet.
 Trupanion believes that the best treatment plan for your pet is the one decided upon by you and your veterinarian, not an insurance company.